 Designing a schema that delivers accurate, comprehensive data is painstaking and time-consuming.
 This process is partially repeated each time the underlying data model of an application changes.
 Our systematized workflow for designing schemas is the result of thousands of hours of ongoing work and learning.
 We take pride in sparing you this tedium and offering something that works with the push of a button.

-The process by which we design schemas broadly consists of the following steps:
+The process by which we design schemas broadly consists of the following steps and best practices:

 - Understand the purpose and major workflows of the application